spiral/docs/application/directories.md

 /vendor/                          | Composer vendor directory, aliased under "libraries" directory.
 **/webroot/**                     | Application public directory, application enterpoint (index.php) located here as any other public asset file (alias **public**).

-> Spiral Framework bundle does not force any of default application namespace or strict structure except for http routing (see AppBootloader to change that), be free to add more abstractions when you need them (for example ViewModels/Presenters can be good idea).
+> Spiral Framework bundle does not force any of default application namespace or strict structure except for http routing (see AppBootloader to change that), be free to add more abstractions when you need them (for example ViewModels/Presenters, Security/Rules and others can be a good idea).

 ## Accessing directory aliases
 As mention in directories description many of listed paths can be accessed using aliases, you can get directory alias using two similar methods: